Alfresco/docs-alfresco/process-automation/latest/using/index.md

 ### Column width

 You can adjust the width of the columns of the **Process Management** section.
 To do this select the edge of the columns and adjust them to the desired width.
 Once you have changed one column, all the columns with the same name are also adjusted.
+If you log out and then log back in again the new column widths will be preserved.

 This feature is enabled by default for the **Process Management** section.
 If you want to adjust the column widths in the same way for the **Personal Files** or **File Libraries** sections of the Digital Workspace, you must turn it on by editing the `libs/content-ee/process-services-cloud-extension/assets/process-services-cloud.extension.json` file and adding the following: